 The SHRM Foundation has a limited amount of funding to award in each review cycle, so the funding process is competitive.
 The SHRM Foundation Research Committee--a subset of Foundation Board members--leads the proposal review process with assistance from outside volunteers.
 Each grant proposal is reviewed by at least three individuals including both academics and HR practitioners.
 Reviewers include both SHRM Foundation Board members and additional volunteers with relevant expertise.
 Reviewers evaluate each proposal using a standard rating sheet.
 View the rating sheet.

-New for 2012: Projects will initially be 'blind' reviewed, meaning reviewers will not know which researchers submitted the proposal nor how much funding was requested.
+Projects will initially be 'blind' reviewed, meaning reviewers will not know which researchers submitted the proposal nor how much funding was requested.
 This will allow them to judge the project solely on the merits of the proposed research study.
 A final review of the top proposals in each round will include all information such as researcher vitas and requested funding amounts.

 After all the proposal ratings are collected, the Research Committee meets via conference call to decide on their final funding recommendations.
 Over the past few years, approximately 12% of proposals have received funding, though there is no set number or percentage of proposals that will be funded.

 All applicants will be notified via e-mail of the Foundation's final funding decision approximately 3 months after submitting a proposal.
 Applicants who are not funded will receive a high-level summary of reviewer feedback- generally 1-2 paragraphs.
 Note: the feedback will not be extensive like a journal review and applicants will not receive detailed comments from individual reviewers.